5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 **`-v`**|_V_erbose Mode.
 Replaces the progress bar with a terminal output with a bootlog which helps resolving issues.
 Combine with `debug=0x100` and `keepsyms=1`
 **`debug=0x100`**|Disables macOS'es watchdog.
 Prevents the machine from restarting on a kernel panic.
 That way you can hopefully glean some useful info and follow the breadcrumbs to get past the issues.
 **`keepsyms=1`**|Companion setting to `debug=0x100` that tells the OS to also print the symbols on a kernel panic.
 That can give some more helpful insight as to what's causing the panic itself.
 **`dart=0`**|Disables VT-x/VT-d.
-Nowadays, `DisableIOMapper` Quirk is used instead.
+Nowadays, `DisableIOMapper` quirk is used instead.
 **`cpus=1`**|Limits the number of CPU cores to 1.
 Helpful in cases where macOS won't boot or install otherwise.
 **`npci=0x2000`**/**`npci=0x3000`**|Disables PCI debugging related to `kIOPCIConfiguratorPFM64`.
 Alternatively, use `npci=0x3000` which also disables debugging of `gIOPCITunnelledKey`.
 Required when stuck at `PCI Start Configuration` as there are IRQ conflicts related to your PCI lanes. **Not needed if `Above4GDecoding` can be enabled in BIOS**
 **`-no_compat_check`**|Disables macOS compatibility check.
 For example, macOS 11.0 BigSur no longer supports iMac models introduced before 2014.
-Enabling this allows installing andd booting macOS on otherwise unsupported SMBIOS.
+Enabling this allows installing and booting macOS on otherwise unsupported SMBIOS.
 Downside: you can't install system updates if this is enabled.

 **NOTES**: